SIbCoinTR/ColorSibCoreLight/README.md

 ## Configuration

-Make sure your have a SibCoin Core server running, with the following arguments: -adreessindex=1 txindex=1 -server=1.
+Make sure you have a SibCoin Core server running, with the following arguments: -adreessindex=1 txindex=1 -server=1.
 You may need to have a username and password configured in the configuration file for Sibcoin Core (Sibcoin.conf).

 All the configuration for ColorSibCore is done though the config.ini file: